canonical/charmhub-listing-review/README.md

    in this repository.
 2. The reviewer checks if the prerequisites are met and the pull request is ready.
-3. The public review is carried out as a conversation on the pull request.
+3. The public review is carried out as a conversation on the issue.
 4. The review concludes if the charm is 'publication ready', and if so the store team is asked to list the charm.